Automotive history

 As he began to reveal multiple different colours – more than 20 layers in total – Gebhard realised he was creating a piece of automotive art.
 He refers to works by Russian abstract painter Wassily Kandinsky and others as inspiration.

-After more than two years of research Gebhard unearthed an extraordinary story.
+Gebhard shares that after more than two years of research, he unearthed an extraordinary story.
 It was widely believed that the original Miura “Sperimentale” prototype had been destroyed after a collision with a truck, but the colours on Gebhard’s car painted a different picture.

 Lamborghini Miura 1966 Geneva show